cabo/kramdown-rfc/README.md

 a simple command-line program showing how to use this, but can now do much more (see below).

-To use kramdown-rfc2629, you'll need a Ruby 1.9 or 2.x, and maybe [XML2RFC][] if you want to see the fruits of your work.
+To use kramdown-rfc2629, you'll need a Ruby 2.x, and maybe [XML2RFC][] if you want to see the fruits of your work.

     kramdown-rfc2629 mydraft.mkd >mydraft.xml